Buccaneers' Doug Martin suspended four games for positive drug test, entering rehab

 — Ian Rapoport (@RapSheet) December 28, 2016

-“Doug has been a valued member of our organization for the past five seasons and we respect and support his decision to seek help,” Buccaneers GM Jason Licht said.
+“Doug has been a valued member of our organization for the past five seasons and we respect and support his decision to seek help,” Buccaneers general manager Jason Licht said.
 “Right now, he is working through issues that are much larger than the game of football.
 Our primary concern is that he takes this time to focus on getting the help that he needs in order to move forward with his personal and professional life.”

-Martin ranked second in the NFL in rushing last season, and he signed a five-year, $35.75-million contract in the offseason, but he has slumped to 2.9 yards a carry this season.
-It appears, however, that Martin will not see a big chunk of that money because of his suspension.
+Martin ranked second in the NFL in rushing last season, and he signed a five-year, $35.75 million contract in the offseason.
+He has slumped to 2.9 yards a carry this season.

+It appears that Martin will not see a big chunk of that money because of his suspension.

 A four game suspension of Doug Martin under the drug policy is a gift for the Bucs because they can void his $7M 2017 salary guarantee.